-The Big Sitting Room has an Ingle Nook, a traditional flagstone floor with rugs & a huge antique table which comfortably seats 12.
+The Big Sitting Room has an Ingle Nook with log burner, lots of comfy chairs (incl sofa bed) and a traditional flagstone floor with rugs & a huge antique table which comfortably seats 12++.(see photo)

-The larger room will easily accommodate a group of 12, but having separate rooms for different tastes in Music or TV can sometimes be useful!!
+This cosy room easily accommodates12, but having separate rooms for different choices of music/TV can sometimes be useful!!